Ozone depleting substances and alternative substances

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-Also, on 23 October 2006 Montenegro ratified by means of succession the Vienna Convention on ozone layer protection, the Montreal Protocol on ozone depleted substances and the four Amendments to the Montreal Protocol.
-In 2019 Montenegro ratified Kigali Amendment with Law on ratification of Amendment to the Montreal Protocol on Substances that Deplete the Ozone Layer/Kigali Amendment ("Official Gazette of Montenegro International Treaties", No. 001/19).
-One of the obligations under the Montreal protocol was to establish import/export licenses to control consumption of ozone depleting substances, and HFC substances after ratification of Kigali Amendment on Montreal Protocol.
-Montenegro is an Article 5 country of Montreal protocol and is in compliance with the provisions of the Protocol.
+Permits for import/export of ozone depleting substances and alternative substances are issued in accordance with the Law on the Protection against Adverse Impacts of Climate Change (Official Gazette of MNE, No. 073/19, dated 27 December 2019), Rulebook on the closer manner and necessary documentation for issue permits for import/export ODS and alternative substances, Decision on amending Control list for export and import of goods and the Decree on ozone depleting substances and alternative substances.
+Also, on 23 October 2006 Montenegro ratified by means of succession the Vienna Convention on ozone layer protection, the Montreal Protocol on ozone depleted substances and the Amendments to the Montreal Protocol.
+One of the obligations under the Montreal protocol was to establish import/export Montenegro to control consumption of ozone depleting substances.
+Montenegro operated under Article 5 of Montreal protocol and it is in compliance with the provisions of the Protocol.

 Purposes and Coverage of Licensing